 “But—but—Origen said Junia was a man!”

 No, Origen did not.
 Two twelfth century variant readings of Origen’s manuscript (via Rufinus) do indeed have man-Junia (Commentary on Romans, 10.39.45), but the keywords there are twelfth century and variant readings.
 Earlier, more reliable manuscripts all had the feminine Junia, and in multiple places.
-Two eighth/ninth century commentators, Rabanus Maurus (c.
-776-856) and Hraban of Fulda (780-856), quoted Origen and both had Junia as feminine.
+An eighth/ninth century commentator, Rabanus Maurus Magnentius aka Hraban of Fulda (c.
+776-856), quoted Origen and had Junia as feminine.

 “But Epiphanius of Salamis said Junia was a man!”